EnterpriseDB/tpa/docs/src/2q_and_edb_repositories.md

 This example installs the pglogical3 and bdr3 release repositories.
-On Debian and Ubuntu systems, it uses the APT repository, and on RedHat systems, it uses the YUM repository.
+On Debian and Ubuntu systems, it uses the APT repository, and on RedHat systems, it uses the yum repository.

 The `dl/default/release` repository is always installed by default, unless you either: